your adventure in

 17 15

-US Diversity and International Perspectives Requirement: Students in Family and Consumer Sciences Education fulfill the US Diversity by taking HDFS 2760 and the International Perspectives Requirement by taking FSHN 3420.
+U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives Requirement: Students in Family and Consumer Sciences Education fulfill the U.S. Cultures and Communities (formerly U.S. Diversity) by taking HDFS 2760 and the International Perspectives Requirement by taking FSHN 3420.

 Note: This sequence is only an example.
 The number of credits taken each semester should be based on the individual student's situation.
 Factors that may affect credit hours per semester include student ability, employment, health, activities, and grade point consideration.